 You know what’s gross?
 Dust mites.
 They’re just nasty little jerks.
 And they’re everywhere.
 Oh, yeah.
 You’ve got a ton of ‘em crawling all over your body and your clothes at this very moment.
 You’re probably sitting on a bunch of ‘em, too.
-Did you see that picture above?
-Yup.
-That’s actually what they look like.
-Kinda cute in that sinister, “gonna eat your dead flesh” sort of way.
+Scroll on down to view a picture of them, they’re kinda cute in that sinister, “gonna eat your dead flesh” sort of way.
 Up close, a dust mite looks like a reject from a science fiction/horror flick.
 Simply too disgusting for film.

 Sorry to break it to you, but there’s nothing at all fictional about the house dust mite (HDM).
 Dust mites are arthropods and members of the class Arachnida.
 So, as I’m sure you’ve surmised, they’re more closely related to things like spiders and ticks than to insects.
 House dust mites are microscopic, but when seen under a scope, you will see that they are actually kind of a creamy white to creamy blue color and, as adults, they have the obligatory eight leg thing going on.
 The male dust mites don’t live very long; two, maybe three weeks if they’re lucky.
 Females, however, can make it up to about eighty days.
 In that time, they can lay up to 100 eggs.
 So you can see the potential for exponential population growth.
 And I was being serious earlier—dust mites do eat dead flesh.
 Actually, mostly just dead skin cells and flakes, so it’s not quite as disgusting as I made it sound.
 Despite what they eat, the main reason people are interested in getting rid of dust mites is that they can trigger allergic reactions.
 Actually, it’s not the mites themselves; it’s a protein called DER p1 that is found in their remains and, you guessed it, in their poop.
 So, if you’re sick of inhaling mass quantities of dust mite feces, read on and learn how to get rid of dust mites.